jbnetapp/demo-netapp-cloud-api/README.md

 ## Demo NetApp cloud API
-This a simple NetApp Cloud API.
-The script cloudsync.py is a simple Python script to show how to work with cloudsync.
+Use NetApp Cloud API.
+The script cloudsync.py is a simple Python script to show how to work with NetApp Cloud Sync API

 **WARNING** Never used this script on production system the aim is only for LAB and Demo

-The script need to be used with **python 3**
+The script needs to be used with **python 3**

-The folowing python modules must be installed (windows):
+The following python modules must be installed (windows):
 ```
-pip install ssl
+pip install sslfollowing
 pip install json
 pip install OpenSSL
-pip insatll urllib3
+pip install urllib3
 pip install requests
 ```
 The folowing python modules must be installed (Linux):